Size L 431g

 - Hand-wash the pad gently, rinse well and keep dry in a shade.

-For detailed tips on how to wash, store, and take care of your gear, visit our Care Instructions page.
+For detailed tips on how to wash, store, and take care of your gear, visit our Care page.

 Payment

-- We only accept payment by credit card.
-We currently do not accept payment via bank transfer from overseas accounts.
+- We only accept payment by credit card for orders from overseas.

-- We accept the following Credit Cards: Visa, Master, American Express, and JCB.
+- We accept the following credit cards: Visa, Mastercard, American Express, and JCB.

-- To download your receipt, please click the link included in the Dispatch Notice, which we will send by email as soon as the items are dispatched.
+- To download your receipt, please click the link included in the dispatch notice email, which will be sent once your order has been shipped.

 Delivery